katierose1029/gsoc_blog/_posts/2017-09-27-Line2D-Debugging-cont.markdown

     * runs faster
     * commented out observe functions not needed because only print statement
         * any observe function that altered the value of stale did not change

+There is a `None` problem with `Line2D.path`, I have an idea on how to go about it
+    * and apparently I forgot to import `traitlets.default`
+    * commented out path as a trait and created variable path
+        * set to None